What is the Early Start Denver Model?

 Where can you find a practitioner?

-To find a trained Early Start Denver Model therapist, see UC Davis Mind Institute’s list of Early Start Denver Model certified therapists.
+To find a trained Early Start Denver Model therapist in Australia, see UC Davis Mind Institute’s list of Early Start Denver Model certified therapists.

 If you’re interested in the Early Start Denver Model, it’s a good idea to speak about this therapy with your GP or one of the other professionals working with your child.
-You could also talk about it with your NDIA planner, NDIS early childhood partner or NDIS local area coordination partner, if you have one.
+You could also talk about it with your NDIA planner, NDIS early childhood early intervention (ECEI) coordinator or NDIS local area coordinator (LAC), if you have one.